Ruth Galanter: Environment

 While a Yale student, Galanter and "scores of others" opposed a New Haven urban renewal program that would have bulldozed buildings and cut streets through poor and working-class neighborhoods.
-In 1973 she was the first California resident to file an appeal under the state's Coastal Preservation Act against an approved project—a Santa Monica plan "first proposed as 1,480 luxury residential units [that in the end] wound up as 340 condos and 160 units for seniors."
+In 1973, she was the first California resident to file an appeal under the state's Coastal Preservation Act against an approved project—a Santa Monica plan "first proposed as 1,480 luxury residential units [that in the end] wound up as 340 condos and 160 units for seniors."

 In 1973, working as the newsletter editor with the National Health Law Program, a federally funded legal-services program for the poor, she was part of a group endorsing a statewide campaign for national and state health insurance.

 Living in Santa Monica at the time, Galanter was active in opposition to a 1976 plan to move two decrepit frame Carpenter Gothic houses from their Ocean Avenue addresses north of Wilshire Boulevard to a city-owned lot in Ocean Park, turning one into an upscale restaurant and the other into a historic museum.
 Both were built around the start of the 20th century, one of them by Roy Jones, son of Senator John P. Jones, founder of Santa Monica.
 The opposition was enough to kill the project, dubbed Heritage Square, which was eventually finished years later under tighter regulations.

 In 1979, she became the Southern California director of the California League of Conservation Voters.

 Public service

 Coastal Commission

 Galanter was appointed to the South Coast Regional Coastal Commission by Governor Jerry Brown in January 1977.
 She was elected chairman in 1980.

-In projects that came before the commission, Galanter insisted on including low-income housing in every development.
 Decisions on affordable housing, she said, were "probably the most controversial facing the commission."

 After leaving the commission, she started her own planning consulting firm.
 One of her clients was the State Coastal Conservancy Commission, "an agency charged with restoring damaged coastal lands."
 As such, she "worked to preserve wetlands threatened by development in Long Beach and Huntington Beach."